-The Code provides further. specific recommendations with respect the to confirming trades, which should be done as soon as practicable after execution. amendment, or cancellation of a trade.
-Market participants are encouraged to use automated trade confirmation matching systems, in order to decrease the time difference between when a trade is executed and when it is confirmed. and to identify and resolve confirmation and discrepancies settlement Similarly, market participants practicable. should review and affirm block trade details as soon as practicable after execution of the Although investment managers may allocate block trades to specific underlying counterparties, such underlying counterparties should be an approved and existing counterparty prior to allocation.
+The Code provides further, specific recommendations with respect to the confirming trades, which should be done as soon as practicable after execution, amendment, or cancellation of a trade.
+Market participants are encouraged to use automated trade confirmation matching systems, in order to decrease the time difference between when a trade is executed and when it is confirmed, and to identify and resolve confirmation and settlement discrepancies as soon as practicable.
+Similarly, market participants should review and affirm block trade details as soon as practicable after execution of the trade.
+Although investment managers may allocate block trades to specific underlying counterparties, such underlying counterparties should be an approved and existing counterparty prior to allocation.